Jhansy123/SimpleCalculator/README.md

-Built a Simple Calculator using using #html #css #javascript
+Built a Simple Calculator using #html #css #javascript